khughitt/2016-iscb-dc-rsg-workshop-presentation/slides.md

 - Motivation for using co-expression networks

 --
-- Approaches for co-expression network inference
+- Network inference and reverse engineering

 --
 - Basic graph terminology and data structures

 --
 - Steps for building a co-expression network

+--
+- Optimizing parameters for network construction

 --
 - Dataset for today's workshop